Assassin's Creed Syndicate: The Last Maharaja

 After confronting Duleep Singh about his lack of commitment to the people of India, Henry enlists the help of the Frye twins to persuade the Maharaja to reclaim his birthright.
 The twins recover Singh's letters to his mother, which were intercepted by the British Indies Company (B.I.C.).
 This convinces Singh, who asks the twins to recover Punjabi gold, before arranging for it to be shipped back to India.
 He then proposes to recover the Koh-i-Noor, an Indian diamond kept in the Tower of London.
 The twins accomplish this task; however, Henry reveals that the recovered diamond is a replica, and that the true Koh-i-Noor never left India, having been hidden years ago by Jacob and Evie's father Ethan, who was given the diamond by Henry's own father, Arbaaz Mir.

 The twins later head to a B.I.C. factory and stop the company's production of chemical weapons.
-In the process, they discover that Brinley Ellsworth, a close friend of Singh's, is behind the plots against Singh.
-Singh arranges for a meeting where he confronts Ellsworth, who tries to murder him.
-Evie subdues Ellsworth, but Singh chooses to spare his former friend's life and allows him to leave.
+In the process, they discover that Brinley Ellsworth, a B.I.C. representative and childhood friend of Singh's, is a Templar and behind the recent plots against the Maharaja.
+Singh arranges a meeting where he confronts Ellsworth, who tries to murder him.
+Evie subdues Ellsworth, but Singh chooses to spare his former friend's life and allows him to leave, claiming that they would be no better than the B.I.C. if they killed him.
 Afterwards, Singh thanks the twins for their contribution and parts ways with them, vowing to continue his mission.